chengzhong24/chengzhong24.github.io/_pages/teaching.md

   - for Ph.D. student Fengge Chang (since 2022).

-     Naqing (co-advised with Duren Zhana) worked with me on a project detecting disease-related cells.
+     Fengge (co-advised with Duren Zhana) worked with me on a project detecting disease-related cells.

 - **Small-group supervisor**, Clemson University